 Folt also acknowledged that the move only came after USC failed to meet years of demands from students, faculty, and staff to remove Von KleinSmid's name from the building.
 But the mass protests inspired by Floyd's death pushed USC to take action.

 "This moment is our Call to Action, a call to confront anti-Blackness and systemic racism, and unite as a diverse, equal, and inclusive university," Folt wrote.
 "You have asked for actions, not rhetoric, and actions, now."

 The front entrance of Mills College has turned into a canvas recognizing the Black Lives Matter movement.
 In October, Mills debuted a public art installation meant to honor Black lives.

 The idea came after Mills student activists put up a Black Lives Matter banner demanding justice for Floyd, Ahmaud Arbery, and Breonna Tayor.
 Their activism inspired the college to dedicate space for a long-term public art exhibit that reflects its commitment to gender and racial justice, equity, and solidarity with the movement.

 "I love that Mills could do something very public like this right at the main entrance to the campus," said Elizabeth Hillman, president of Mills College.
-"It's a place that everybody comes in, they can see it, it says Black Lives Matter and it's a steady reminder of the impact of racial prejudice and anti-Black racism and particular white supremacy on our communities and how we have to work to do that."
+"It's a place that everybody comes in.
+They can see it; it says, Black Lives Matter.
+It's a steady reminder of the impact of racial prejudice and anti-Black racism and, in particular, white supremacy on our communities and how we have to work to undo that."